alurubalakarthikeya/CalGPA/README.md

   <img src="https://github.com/alurubalakarthikeya/CalGPA/blob/main/imgs/image.png?raw=true" alt="CalGPA Logo" width="500"/>
 </p>

-# <h3>Problem Statement:</h3>
-University students often struggle to track their academic progress, set realistic goals, and manage their attendance effectively.
-The lack of proper tools to estimate grades, analyze subject importance, and plan vacations without affecting attendance makes academic planning challenging.

-# <h3>Solution:</h3>
-CalGPA is a web-based application designed to help students monitor and improve their academic performance.
-It provides tools for GPA estimation, subject analysis, and attendance tracking, enabling students to make informed decisions.
-With features like real-time outputs, a Progressive Web App (PWA) interface, and upcoming machine-learning-based predictions, CalGPA ensures students can optimize their study plans and academic goals effortlessly.

 ## Description
 CalGPA is a web app designed to help uni students analyze and check their semester performance.
 It allows students to track their academic progress in real-time and provides various tools to maintain a good academic record.
 App can be downloaded for offline access and better usability.